pmaxtim/k8s-lessons/lesson-5/README.md

 ### Goals:
 - [x] IAM policies and roles should be created from terminal
 - [x] SSL
-- [x] Each helm should create ServiceAccount
+- [x] External DNS
+- [x] ServiceAccounts for ExternalDNS and ExternalSecrets
-- [ ] Hostname for Route53 should be got from AWS Secrets Manager
+- [x] Nginx page should show 3 secrets from AWS Secrets manager
 ---
 ### Scheme:
 ![Scheme](../assets/lesson-5.jpg)